 It seems like every day in the United States, another state is moves closer to passing a piece of legislation that supports further legalization of cannabis.
-States like Oklahoma and Michigan continue make progress toward legalizing recreational cannabis.
-However, despite the rising acceptance of legal cannabis, there remain several federal (and state) laws and tax codes that need to catch up to current times, including the IRC 280e.
+However, despite the rising acceptance of legal cannabis, there remain several federal (and state) laws and tax codes that need to catch up to current times, including the Internal Revenue Code (IRC) 280e.

 The experts at GreenGrowth CPAs have helped cannabis businesses save approximately $1.5 million on their taxes.
 Here’s what we want you to know about the 280e.